 “Who’s actually keeping track?”

-“Why does one person decide?”
+“Why does one person decide everything?”

 This is how it actually works.